AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/venn.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_venn_button"
 >title="Venn"
->abstract="Creates a venn chart visualization to quickly compare visually two elements and the size of their overlap."
+>abstract="Create a venn chart visualization to quickly compare visually two elements and the size of their overlap."

 <!-- markdownlint-enable MD034 -->